 The name Birdsmoor came to England with the ancestors of the Birdsmoor family in the Norman Conquest of 1066.
 The Birdsmoor family lived in Dorset.
 The original derivation of the name, however, is not related to that area, but is probably a geographical reference to some lost town, village, or parish.
 It is plausible that this place was in Staffordshire, as the name is extremely common in that area.

 The surname Birdsmoor was first found in Dorset, where they had been granted lands by their liege Lord, William the Conqueror, after the Norman Conquest in 1066 A.D.

 Early History of the Birdsmoor family

-Another 87 words (6 lines of text) are included under the topic Early Birdsmoor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birdsmoor research.
+Another 44 words (3 lines of text) are included under the topic Early Birdsmoor History in all our PDF Extended History products and printed products wherever possible.